Issue 1

 This past spring, the Yale University Art Gallery presented Matthew Barney’s most recent exhibition, Redoubt.
 The expansive show was comprised of sculptures, drawings, engravings, and a feature-length film, creating a new world composed of layers upon layers of myths.
 Barney’s dense, thick language plays out through a story loosely adapted on Diana, goddess of the hunt, and her foil Acteon.
 The film is composed of six “hunts,” and was shot entirely in Idaho’s Sawtooth Mountain range, bringing nature front and center to both story and production.

 True to the original myth, Diana’s tale includes two nymphs, and in Redoubt, they appear as the Tracking Virgin and the Calling Virgin.
 The latter is played by Eleanor Bauer, a dancer who also lent her choreography experience to the project.
-Bauer’s work deeply emphasized the animalistic and primal qualities of Barney’s vision; when Dana Karwas, the director of CCAM, invited her to try out the motion capture studio, Bauer connected at once to the technological possibilities of image, movement, and intuition.
+Bauer’s work deeply emphasized the animalistic and primal qualities of Barney’s vision; when Dana Karwas, the Director of CCAM, invited her to try out the motion capture studio, Bauer connected at once to the technological possibilities of image, movement, and intuition.

 We invited Bauer and Molleen Theodore from Yale University Art Gallery to discuss the processes behind Bauer’s work.
-She is an artist whose experience as a performer and choreographer involves interdisciplinary research into writing, music, visual arts and film.
-She has collaborated or performed with among others, choreographers Xavier Le Roy, Boris Charmatz, Anne Teresa De Keersmaeker/Rosas, Trisha Brown, David Zambrano, Mette Ingvartsen, Veli Lehtovaara; musicians Chris Peck, Yung Lean, and The Knife; visual artist Every Ocean Hughes/Emily Roysdon; and filmmaker Mia Engberg.
+She is an artist whose experience as a performer and choreographer involves interdisciplinary research into writing, music, visual arts, and film.
+She has collaborated or performed with, among others, choreographers Xavier Le Roy, Boris Charmatz, Anne Teresa De Keersmaeker/Rosas, Trisha Brown, David Zambrano, Mette Ingvartsen, and Veli Lehtovaara; musicians Chris Peck, Yung Lean, and The Knife; visual artist Every Ocean Hughes/Emily Roysdon; and filmmaker Mia Engberg.
 With Barney, she performed in River of Fundament, and both choreographed and performed in Drawing Restraint 24 and Redoubt.
 She is currently a PhD candidate at the Stockholm University of the Arts, where she is leaning into the etymology of choreography as the relation between khoreia (dancing together) and graphia (writing) in her research on language and movement.
-(For more information on her work, visit: goodmove.be).
+(For more information on her work, visit: eleanorbauer.info).

 Theodore is Associate Curator of Programs at the Yale University Art Gallery where she develops and oversees myriad public programs.
 She collaborates across the museum, the university, and the community, developing partnerships; and she leads the student Program Advisory Committee.
 Theodore has supervised students in curating exhibitions, including Many Things Placed Here and There: The Dorothy and Herbert Vogel Collection at the Yale University Art Gallery and Jazz Lives: The Photographs of Lee Friedlander and Milt Hinton.
 She holds a PhD from the CUNY Graduate Center with a focus on the art of the 1960s and 1970s, and she is a 2017 graduate of the Getty NextGen program.